ecunha1996/GSMMutils/README.md

 ## Description

-This is a collection of utilities for working with GSM-M data.
-The utilities are written in Python 3.6 and are intended to be run from the command line.
-The utilities are:
+This is a collection of utilities for working with Genome-Scale Metabolic Models and associated experimental data.
+It offers a set of functions for (some of them are executed with docker containers):
+- Reading and writing GSMMs in SBML format
+- Reading and writing experimental data in tabular format
+- Performing genome analysis like InterProScan searches and BUSCO analysis
+- Performing dynamic flux balance analysis (dFBA) with dFBA (https://gitlab.com/davidtourigny/dynamic-fba)
+- Integrating omics data into GSMMs with _Troppo_ and MEWpy

 ## Installation